chromestone/OriginalBirds/README.md

 If you like using this extension, then please consider [donating](https://www.buymeacoffee.com/openbirds) to support this project!<br />

 **Extension users will see all donor names in light orange and all contributor names in light purple on Twitter.**

+## Contributions

+Contributions are welcome!
+See our [contributions guidelines](CONTRIBUTING.md) before making an issue.

 ## Acknowledgements